FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/quick_start.md

 ### Appendix I. Configuring with XML Configurations

 To adapt to more scenarios, the Java SDK supports initializing the 'BcosSDK' with 'xml'.
-For example, see ['applicationContext' in the Java SDK source code.-sample.xml`](https://github.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/applicationContext-sample.xml), refer to [Configuration Description] for the meaning of configuration items.(./config.md).
+For example, see ['applicationContext-sample.xml'] of the Java SDK source code(https://github.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/applicationContext-sample.xml), refer to [Configuration Description] for the meaning of configuration items(./config.md).

 Before initializing the 'BcosSDK' through the 'xml' configuration file, you need to introduce 'spring'。

-**Using the 'applicationContext-sample 'Initialize' BcosSDK 'as follows**：
+**Use 'applicationContext-sample' to initialize 'BcosSDK' as follows**：

 ```java
 ApplicationContext context =